 - Average cost: $17 US

 Also based in Chiang Mai, Thailand, this brand offers a range of hippie clothing for men, women and children.
 From harem pants, to gypsy skirts and fisherman pants, they have a variety of bohemian infused clothing made from light and airy rayon.
 A regular pair of elephant pants is priced at $17.95 and shipping costs a couple of dollars on top of that.

 All of the products that are made by Lanna Clothes Design are uniquely designed and handmade in the North of Thailand by local Thai artisans.
 They are a small family business that have a workshop employing 15 staff, as well as 20 sewing staff who work from their homes.
-They are advocates for fair trade manufacturing and due to the success of their small business they have been able to pay higher wages and expand their business.
-Check out more about Lanna Clothes Design in the video below… Their products are available on Amazon or direct through their website.
+They are advocates for fair trade manufacturing and due to the success of their small business, they have been able to pay higher wages and expand their business.
+Check out more about Lanna Clothes Design in the video below… Their products are available on Amazon or directly through their website.

 5. B Bangkok Pants